Corporate Volunteering

 • planting new hedges and young trees

-• bramble bashing (ahead of new tree planting)
+• bramble bashing (ahead of new tree planting, or to preserve the wildflower meadows)

-• putting in fence posts (to create a new safe pasture for the farm cows, goats and/or pigs)
+• putting in or repairing fencing (to create a new pasture for the farm animals)

 The volunteering tasks are outdoors and require a reasonable level of physical fitness.